madhavlab/2023_interactiveMelEx/README.md

 The paper associated with these codes:
 - Kavya Ranjan Saxena and Vipul Arora.
 "Interactive singing melody extraction based on active adaptation."
 IEEE/ACM Transactions on Audio, Speech, and Language Processing, 2024.

-Trained models are in the folder `weight`
+Trained models are in the folder `weights`

 Step-by-step training: <br /> <br />
 **STEP 1:** Run the **pretrain_basemodel.py** file to pre-train the melody estimation model.
 The base model is present in the models.py file. <br />